Yagon2395/TF_iOS_Login_Yago/README.md

 # iOS-login-flow
-Simple login flow developed in swift for native iOS app.
+Simple login flow developed in swift for a native iOS app.